dataGriff/SQLServerIndexes/ReadMe.md

 SET STATISTICS IO ON;
 SET STATISTICS TIME ON;

---indexes ok with this one
-SELECT * FROM acc.RegularQueryChar
+--indexes ok with this one and uses an index seek SELECT * FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo LIKE '201401%';

---indexes ok with this one
+--indexes ok with this one and uses an index seek --(noticed fact reads went up - I need to look at why!)
 SELECT * FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo LIKE '2014%1';

---nope doesnt like this, performs a scan
-SELECT * FROM acc.RegularQueryChar
+--nope doesnt like this, it therefore performs an index scan SELECT * FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo LIKE '%201401';